enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 The DEKs are encrypted with a key encryption key (KEK) that is stored and managed in a remote KMS.
 With KMS v1, a new DEK is generated for each encryption.
 With KMS v2, a new DEK is generated on server startup and when the KMS plugin informs the API server that a KEK rotation has occurred (see `Understanding key_id and Key Rotation` section below).
-When `--feature-gates=KMSv2KDF=true` is set, KMS v2 uses a key derivation function to generate single use data encryption keys from a secret seed combined with some random data.
+When you enable the `KMSv2KDF` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/), KMS v2 uses a key derivation function to generate single use data encryption keys from a secret seed combined with some random data.
 The KMS provider uses gRPC to communicate with a specific KMS plugin over a UNIX domain socket.
 The KMS plugin, which is implemented as a gRPC server and deployed on the same host(s) as the Kubernetes control plane, is responsible for all communication with the remote KMS.